bhavukjain1/bhavukjain1.github.io/_posts/2017-08-20-grab-parcel-pii-leak.md

 I reported the issue to Grab and they asked if I was able to brute force the tracking numbers.
 It took me a while as the tracking numbers were following a different pattern and spending some time over that, I was able to Brute Force hundreds of tracking ids in a few mins.
 Too much of sensitive data lying around.

-I hope you liked my first blog post, another one coming soon on how I was able to gain control of all of my Facebook friends Zomato accounts.
+I hope you liked my first blog post, another one coming soon on [Zomato Account Takeover using Victim's Facebook ID]({% link _posts/2017-08-20-zomato-account-takeover-using-facebook-id.md %})

 # Timeline